Who should read Atomic Habits Summary? And why?

 What high-performance habits do you want to build?

-Are you struggling to build any habits?
+Are you struggling to develop any habits?

 Let me know in the comments below.